hpyproject/hpy/docs/overview.rst

   - there is not a standard/easy way to integrate HPy in a ``distutils/setuptools`` based workflow.
-The only way to compile HPy extensions right now is to manually close the git repo and tweak your ``setup.py``.
+The only way to compile HPy extensions right now is to manually clone the git repo and tweak your ``setup.py``.
 Eventually, we plan to offer a workflow which integrates seamlessly with ``pip``, ``setuptools``, etc.